airbnb/javascript/packages/eslint-config-airbnb/README.md

 ### eslint-config-airbnb

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
-It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, and `eslint-plugin-jsx-a11y`.
+It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-plugin-jsx-a11y`, and optionally, `@typescript-eslint/eslint-plugin` along with `@typescript-eslint/parser`.
 If you don't need React, see [eslint-config-airbnb-base](https://npmjs.com/eslint-config-airbnb-base).

 1. Install the correct versions of each package, which are listed by the command: